AnonC0DER/AnonC0DER/README.md

 **At the moment**,
 <br>
-- 🐍 I'm currently working from home at PRAVsaas
+- 🐍 I'm currently looking for a new job
 - 💬 Ping me about whatever interesting in computers

 ![trophy](https://github-profile-trophy.vercel.app/?username=AnonC0DER&theme=onedark)